WHEN ARRIVING FOR AN EMERGENCY

 - Defibrillation and Post Resuscitation Care

 Please be assured that your pet will receive the best care possible.
-We take our responsibility to care for your pet very seriously and do everything we can to make your pet as comfortable as possible.
+We take our responsibility to care for your pet very seriously.
+We do everything we can to make your pet as comfortable as possible.